 Your sleep pattern plays a great role in the performance of your mind.
 If you are not sleeping enough, you will end up feeling absent-minded in class and you might find yourself being unable to concentrate in class.
 You will also end up compromising your schedule if you are getting insufficient hours to sleep.

-This is an age where individuals tend to experiment with romanticizing relationships which often lead to heartbreaks.
+This is an age where individuals tend to experiment with romanticizing relationships which often leads to heartbreaks.
 Feeling low or feeling some sort of resentment towards someone will lead you to be distracted from your goals.
 It is best that you come to terms with any unresolved relationships or seek help if you feel like you cannot get through it alone.

-Not wanting to go to class is one of the most recurring feelings amongst students.
+Not wanting to go to class is one of the most recurring feelings among students.
 Going to the same place every day to register information can become boring and dry.
 But you need to understand that you have spent money on the information that those teachers are giving out in class.
-So you definitely need to come to terms with going to class.
+So you need to come to terms with going to class.

-Almost every college student has a set monthly budget to spend on their requirements such as rent, transport, food, clothes etc. Every student needs to manage their budget effectively because a lot of things are dependent on it.
+Almost every college student has a set monthly budget to spend on their requirements such as rent, transport, food, clothes, etc. Every student needs to manage their budget effectively because a lot of things are dependent on it.
 If you do not spend wisely and run out of cash before the month ends, you will find yourself feeling stressed.